-At U.S. Ski & Snowboard, we start off all coaches with some basic education through the online U.S. Ski & Snowboard Fast Start Course.
-The U.S. Ski & Snowboard Sport Education offers in-person coaching clinics throughout the year and around the country designed to give you a solid background in fundamental skiing skills, racing and in teaching sport.
+At U.S. Ski & Snowboard, all coaches will start with the U.S. Ski & Snowboard Fast Start Course.
+The U.S. Ski & Snowboard Sport Education offers in-person coaching clinics throughout the year and around the country designed to give you a solid background in fundamental skills and in teaching sport.
 Try to attend a Level 100 clinic within the first year of your coaching.

 A U.S. Ski & Snowboard coach membership is required for coaches to work at many U.S. Ski & Snowboard clubs.
 It is required to be in the venue for U.S. Ski & Snowboard sanctioned competitions as a coach.
 To become a U.S. Ski & Snowboard coach member: